RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Windows portable**

 When upgrading the portable release it's recommended to not overwrite the contents by unpacking on top of the old release but instead to rename the old _EmulationStation-DE_ directory to something else, such as _EmulationStation-DE_OLD_ and then unpack the new release next to it.
-Following this, move over the contents inside _Emulators_, _ROMs_, _themes_ and _.emulationstation_ from the old to the new directory.
+Following this, move over the contents from _Emulators_, _ROMs_ and _.emulationstation_ from the old to the new directory.
 That's the safest way to make the upgrade.

 ## Placing games into non-standard directories